 112th Congress (2011–2013)

-This bill was introduced on January 12, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 12, 2011, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 282 (112th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.